josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 As a comparison: the old homepage of this site (built with [Gridsome](https://gridsome.org)) was 1.6 MB transferred, compared with only _183 KB_ on this site—a reduction of almost ***90%!***

 #### Tradeoffs

-Now, in fairness, **there's a good reason the old site was that large to begin with**; Gridsome preloads all of your content as JSON data by default to make the site _feel_ faster as you navigate between pages.
+In fairness, **there's a good reason the old site was that large to begin with**: Gridsome preloads all of your content as JSON data by default to make the site _feel_ faster as you navigate between pages.
 And I have to admit: the old version does _seem_ more snappy.
 Part of that is the preloading, of course, and some is because I decided to add some page transitions this time (something that didn't ever fully work well in Gridsome without a lot of fiddling).

 <Callout>Any measurable metric will tell you the site is faster now, but it doesn't always <em>feel</em> faster, which makes for an study in tradeoffs.</Callout>